Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/aggregate-functions.md

 | ----------------------------- |
 | The Heirs of the Plant People |

-_Fig.
-Title with the max price_

 ## SUM, COUNT and AVG

-`MAX` and `MIN` find the largest and smallest value in a resultset, but we can also calculate sum, average of numeric columns and count the number of rows returned by a specific query.
+SQL also provides functions to calculate the sum and average of numeric columns, and to count the number of rows returned by a specific query.

 ### SUM

-The `SUM` function allows us to query the database for the total of all values in a specific query.
+The `SUM` function allows us to ask the database for the total of all values in a specific column of a query.

 ```sql
 SELECT SUM(price)